ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Additional Results

 \subsection{ShapeLib Alternative Ablations}

-We elaborate on the ablation experiments discussed in Section 5.4 of the main paper.
-Here we discuss ablations on variants of the \methodname method.
+We expand on the ablation experiments discussed in Section~\ref{sec:res_method_abl}. \methodname takes two forms of design intent (seed set and function descriptions) that are thought of, and provided by, a user, who has a particular modeling goal in mind.
+These descriptions guide the LLM in how to design the interface of the library, which is how the user will interact with the functions when they have been implemented.
+We explored how sensitive \methodname is to the seed set shapes in Table~\ref{tab:main_app_variants}, but what about the function descriptions?
 We run experiments on the chair category, asking each method to discover libraries of abstraction functions.
-We report results of this experiment in Table~\ref{tab:app_variants}, using the Function usage and the semantic consistency metrics from section 5.1 in the main paper.
-This involve first generating a library, then generating a program sampler from the LLM, and finally training a recognition network from this sample that conditions on a collection of cuboids and predicts a shape program that uses abstraction functions.
+We report results of this experiment in Table~\ref{tab:supp_app_variants}, using the Function usage and the semantic consistency metrics from section~\ref{sec:res_lib_usage}.
+This involves first generating a library, then generating a program sampler from the LLM, and finally training a recognition network from this sampler that conditions on a collection of cuboids and predicts a shape program that uses abstraction functions.